Insurance makes wealth grow faster: Theory and calculation

-Depending on the owner's utility function, $\Uo$, and his wealth, $\Wo$, buying insurance may increase or decrease the rate of change of the expectation value of his utility, with the result that the utility paradigm cannot say whether the contract should be signed or not.
-For almost 300 years this has been the celebrated classic resolution of the puzzle: since utility theory doesn't know what to do, it does not explicitly rule out the existence of insurance contracts. \underline{The insurer's perspective}\\ It has been said that the utility paradigm applies to individuals only, and not to companies.
+It has been said that the utility paradigm applies to individuals only, and not to companies.
 For example, \citet[p.~631]{RothschildStiglitz1976} write: {\it ``It is less straight-forward to describe how insurance companies decide which contracts they offer for sale [...].
 We assume that companies are risk neutral and that they are concerned only with expected profits.''} They continue in footnote 3: {\it ``the theory of the firm behaviour under uncertainty is one of the more unsettled areas of economic theory, we cannot look to it for the sort of support [...] which the large body of literature devoted to the expected utility theorem provides.''}

-For reasons that will become clear in Section~\ref{Solution_in_the_time}, especially \ref{The-infinite}, we don't follow \cite{RothschildStiglitz1976} and instead assign a utility function to the insurer, a procedure followed \eg by \citet{Bernoulli1738}.
+For reasons that will become clear in Sections~\ref{Solution_in_the_time} and \ref{The-infinite}, we don't follow \citet{RothschildStiglitz1976}.
+Instead, we assign a utility function to the insurer, a procedure followed by \citet{Bernoulli1738}.
 To do this we assign to the insurer a large wealth, $\gls{W_in}=\$1,000,000$.
-We simply treat the insurer as an individual entity, and leave unspecified whether this is a natural person or a firm.
+We simply treat the insurer as an individual, albeit with considerable means, and leave unspecified whether this is a natural person, a firm, or some other entity.

-{\it Without} insurance then, the (certain) rate of change of the insurer's utility is
+{\it Without} insurance, then, the (certain) rate of change of the insurer's utility is

 (the insurer does no business).

 {\it With} insurance, the rate of change of the expectation value of the insurer's utility is

 or 0.043 utils per month with square-root utility.